Student Farmers is a non-profit organization with a singular MISSION.

 We were inspired to see how cost-effective and easy in-home farming is for the production of a crop such as microgreens, and this video may help give you perspective.
 They grow fast (in about a week), have up to 40x the nutrients of their mature counterparts, and taste great.

-Our Vision: To increase knowledge about the advantages of eating more heathy and locally grown vegetables, starting with fast-growing microgreens, that can be easily an inexpensively grown indoors year-round on windowsills.
+Our Vision: To increase knowledge about the advantages of eating more heathy and locally grown vegetables, starting with fast-growing superfood microgreens, that can be easily and inexpensively grown indoors year-round on windowsills.
 We engage with high-school and college students as well as adult students ranging from health enthusiasts to seniors, who live independently or in retirement communities.
-We believe in “life-long learning” and welcome opportunities to share our experience in underserved communities to reduce the lack of access to fresh affordable vegetable in “food deserts”.
+We believe in “life-long learning” and welcome opportunities to share our experience in underserved communities to help increase access to fresh and affordable vegetables in “food deserts”.

 Best Practices